YuriDevAT/nikki-my-diary/README.md

 # Description

-Nikki - My Diary will be an online journal where users can pen down their thoughts and feelings to improve their Japanese Skills.
+Nikki - My Diary is an online journal where users can pen down their thoughts and feelings to improve their Japanese Skills.
 Nikki (jap. 日記 (Kanji)、 にっき (Hiragana) means diary, and it is still common on Japan to use a diary to write down their daily lifes.
 Besides studying Japanese Grammar or vocabulary